Information for Families

 Q: If we change our mind half-way through the semester, would we be allowed to go back to our homes and stay there for the remaining of the semester?

-A: We will permit students to return home to complete the fall semester from there, provided they do not attempt to return to campus after leaving.
-You will need to notify the Office of Residential Life as well as the Associate Dean for Academic Resources and Student Success as soon as possible before leaving campus so that appropriate arrangements can be made.
-Please keep in mind that that if you choose to return home, you will be subject to the College’s normal refund policy in regard to room and board.
+A: We will permit students to return home to complete the spring semester from there, provided they do not attempt to return to campus after leaving.
+You will need to notify the Office of Residential Life as well as the associate dean for academic resources and student success as soon as possible before leaving campus so that appropriate arrangements can be made.
+Please keep in mind that if you choose to return home, you will be subject to the College’s normal refund policy in regard to room and board.

-Q: Can I apply to live at home or off-campus while I am an enrolled student at HMC in the fall semester?
+Q: Can I apply to live at home or off-campus while I am an enrolled student at HMC in the spring semester?

-A: Students interested in living off-campus or at home and completing their courses through the HMC Remote Learning Semester should indicate their preference on the Enrollment Verification and Housing Form.
-These students who will be participating in Remote Learning should work with the Academic Deans (firstname.lastname@example.org) to review their course schedule and discuss whether courses will be accessible in an online format.
+A: In order to apply for spring housing, students must read and complete the HMC Spring 2021 Housing Reservation Form by 11:59 p.m.
+November 30, 2020.
+Students who wish to continue to study remotely for the spring semester do not need to complete the form.
+Students who will be participating in remote learning should work with the academic deans (firstname.lastname@example.org) to review their course schedule and discuss whether courses will be accessible in an online format.
 Students should be aware that some required courses, including labs, may have in-person components which are not able to be offered in an online format.

 Off-campus Living and Financial Aid

-Q: If students choose to stay off campus, will they adversely be impacted by financial aid or housing in Spring?
+Q: If students choose to stay off campus, will they adversely be impacted by financial aid?

-A: If a student chooses to live off campus their cost of attendance will change and their need-based financial aid will be adjusted accordingly.
+A: If a student chooses to live off campus, their cost of attendance will change and their need-based financial aid will be adjusted accordingly.
 We prefer each student to reach out to Financial Aid directly at firstname.lastname@example.org as every student’s financial situation is different.
-Housing in spring will be available to students who live at home in the fall, however we will not be able to honor your selected room draw room on campus in this circumstance.

 Q: Do residence hall rooms have connected vents and is that a cause for concern?